 Can my child have more than 2 cabin buddies?

 We can only guarantee 1-2 mutually requested cabin buddies.
 What this means is that your child declares their 1-2 buddy requests, and those same campers also request your child.
 This is how we know that they all want to be together.
-We cannot guarantee requests larger than this because of the complexity of arranging accommodations for 160 campers in cabins that sleep 8-10.
+We cannot guarantee requests larger than this because of the complexity of arranging accommodations for up to 160 campers in cabins that sleep 8-10.
 In addition, it is unfair for campers who come on their own or with only 1 other person to be placed in a cabin where everyone already knows each other.
 Camp is a great place to make new friends!